Ridge and Lasso in R: How Penalised Regression Shrinks Coefficients and Selects Variables

 RYour turn: Lasso at 4 predictors

-# your code here # Hint: loop over lasso_fit$lambda, count non-zero coefs, stop when it reaches 4 + 1 intercept #> Expected: a numeric lambda value, roughly 1.2
+# your code here # Hint: sapply over lasso_fit$lambda, count non-zero coefs, then find the lambda # where the count is 5 (4 predictors + 1 intercept) #> Expected: a numeric lambda value, roughly 1.2

 Click to reveal solution